-A great deal of the material published in McSweeney’s is written by kind strangers whose work comes to us via email or in manila envelopes.
+A great deal of the material published in Timothy McSweeney’s Quarterly Concern is written by strangers whose work comes to us via the internet or in manila envelopes.
 Our system for reading submissions is intricate and steadily improving, but we’re still a very small organization—McSweeney’s has just a few editors—and some things move slowly.

 Is up to you.

 Please keep yours brief, though we do like to hear from people who like the magazine.
 We’re not concerned about writing degrees or past publications, so don’t be daunted if you don’t have an MFA or much in the way of previously published work.